material-components/material-components-web/packages/mdc-chips/README.md

-`mdc-chip-trailing-icon-size($size)` | Customizes the size of a trailing icon in a chip `mdc-chip-leading-icon-margin($top, $right, $bottom, $left)` | Customizes the margin of a leading icon in a chip `mdc-chip-trailing-icon-margin($top, $right, $bottom, $left)` | Customizes the margin of a trailing icon in a chip
+`mdc-chip-trailing-icon-size($size)` | Customizes the size of a trailing icon in a chip `mdc-chip-leading-icon-margin($top, $right, $bottom, $left)` | Customizes the margin of a leading icon in a chip `mdc-chip-trailing-icon-margin($top, $right, $bottom, $left)` | Customizes the margin of a trailing icon in a chip `mdc-chip-elevation-transition-value()` | This should be used instead of `mdc-elevation-transition-value` value when a box shadow transition is desired for a chip

 > _NOTE_: `mdc-chip-set-spacing` also sets the amount of space between a chip and the edge of the set it's contained in.